 PLEDGE Bootcamp

 The PLEDGE Bootcamp is a two-day, in-person training session focused on building knowledge and skills related to conducting and interpreting high-quality empirical research.
 The Bootcamp targets experienced law school administrators, faculty members, and other similarly situated professionals seeking insight into the practical uses of empirical research methods.
 The Bootcamp is intended to serve as a precursor to applying for the PLEDGE Fellowship.
-The 2023 Bootcamp took place in April at American University Washington College of Law in Washington, D.C.
+The 2026 Bootcamp took place April 29-May 1 at American University Washington College of Law in Washington, D.C.

 Below are covered topics: